sigp/lighthouse/book/src/help_vm_import.md

           attack at the PoS transition block.
 Incorrect use of this flag can cause your node to possibly accept an invalid chain or sync more slowly.
 Be extremely careful with this flag.
+      --suggested-fee-recipient <ETH1_ADDRESS>
+          When provided, the imported validator will use the suggested fee recipient.
+Omit this flag to use the default value from the VC.
   -t, --testnet-dir <DIR>
           Path to directory containing eth2_testnet specs.
 Defaults to a hard-coded Lighthouse testnet.
 Only effective if there is no existing